LBCrion/sfwbar/doc/sfwbar.rst

             if the number is negative, the string is padded at the end, if positive, the string is padded at the front.
 ``If``      conditional: If(condition,expr1,expr2)
+``Lookup``  lookup a numeric value within a list of tuplets, the function call
+            is ``Lookup(Value, Threshold1, String1, ..., DefaultString)``.
+The
+            function checks value against a thresholds and returns a String associated with the highest threshold matched by the Value.
+If the Value is lower than all thresholds, DefaultString is returned.
+            Thresholds in the function call must be in decreasing order.
 ``Cached``  get last value from a variable without updating it:
             Cached(identifier)
 =========== ==================================================================